top of page

 1. Listen to Your Body

 Pay attention to your body's signals.
 If the pain is severe or debilitating, it's best to rest and allow your muscles to recover.
+Additionally, focus on different muscle groups, so if your legs are trashed, make it an "Upper Body" day.
+This allows the sore muscles to recover while you stay active.

 2. Warm-Up Thoroughly